 Figure 32 - Select Analyses tab in Replay Viewer

 Using the Replay Viewer for analyzing a session is not much more complicated than normal playback.
 In order to analyze the session, the first thing you will need is a session with an analysis defined in its design.
 Actually, the Replay Viewer can be used to import new analyses into sessions that were recorded without one, but for our purposes right now, you should use one that has an analysis built in.
 Load the session and select one of the runs from the Select Runs tab.
 To analyze the selected run, go to the Select Analyses tab.
 You will find two sub-tabs there, Session and Import.
 The session tab includes all of the analyses that were saved as part of the design inside the session file.
-The import tab lists all of the analyses that are part of the design file that is currently opened in the workstation (ie. the one that you will be editing if you switch to the State Edit Viewer).
+The import tab lists all of the analyses that are part of the design file that is currently opened in the workstation (ie. the one that you would be editing if you switched to the State Edit Viewer).
 The idea here is that in addition to running analyses that you designed along with the experiment, you can also open the design that was used in the session in the state edit viewer, add a new analysis or edit the original one, then select the analysis in this import tab to use the new analysis to analyze the old session.
 In our case we will just use the analysis stored with the session, so go to the session sub-tab and check the checkbox next to the desired analysis.
 Now press play to play the session and analyze it in the process.